ngDocumentor/ngDocumentor/src/assets/mddocs/footer.md

 ```

-* The copyright section has keys that are similar to links object, i.e., `tag`, and `link`.
+* The copyright section has keys that is an links object, i.e., `tag`, and `link`.
 The key `link` is the link url to open if the tag / link text is clicked in the footer.
 You will notice that this link object structure is common across all config `.json` files.

 * The copyright section has one more key namely, the `text` key.
-This is the definition of the text just above the copyright section.
+This is the paragraph text just above the copyright section.

 ```json